-Diane L. Neal was appointed to the Board of Directors in February 2012, and she is currently a member of the Nominating and Corporate Governance Committee and the Compensation Committee.
-Ms. Neal most recently served as Chief Executive Officer of Bath & Body Works.
-She resigned from that position in July 2011 to relocate to San Francisco for personal reasons.
+Diane L. Neal was appointed to the Board of Directors in February 2012, and she is currently Chairperson of the Nominating and Corporate Governance Committee and a member of the

+Compensation Committee.
+Ms. Neal served as Chief Executive Officer of Sur La Table, a private company with more than 100 retail stores offering a selection of exclusive and premium-quality goods for the kitchen and table, from October 2014 until her retirement in January 2017.
+Prior to joining Sur La Table, Ms. Neal most recently served as Chief Executive Officer of Bath & Body Works, She resigned from that position in July 2011 to relocate to San Francisco for personal reasons.
 Ms. Neal joined Bath & Body Works in November 2006 as President and Chief Operating Officer and held those positions until her promotion to Chief Executive Officer in June 2007.
 Prior to joining Bath & Body Works, Ms. Neal served as President of the Outlet Division for Gap Inc., where she was responsible for the outlet business for all three Gap Inc. brands.
 Prior to joining Gap Inc., Ms. Neal spent 22 years with Target Corporation in multiple divisions, including Dayton's Department Stores (now Macy's), Mervyn's, Target Sourcing Services and Target Stores.
 During her career with Target Corporation, Ms. Neal spent 16 years at Target Stores, where she held multiple positions and responsibilities, including merchandising, planning, distribution and sourcing.
-Ms. Neal was promoted to President of Mervyn's in 2001 and served in that capacity until 2004, when she joined Gap Inc. Ms. Neal has extensive leadership experience as the CEO of a large organization and substantial experience in retailing, merchandising and strategic planning.
+Ms. Neal was promoted to President of Mervyn's in 2001 and served in that capacity until 2004, when she joined Gap Inc. Ms. Neal has extensive leadership experience as the Chief Executive Officer of a large organization and substantial experience in retailing, merchandising and strategic planning.

-Thomas M. Nealon was appointed to the Board of Directors in April 2012, and he is currently a member of the Finance Committee and the Nominating and Corporate Governance Committee.
-Mr. Nealon currently serves as a Partner with the Feld Group Institute.
-Mr. Nealon previously served as Group Executive Vice President of J. C. Penney Company, Inc. and resigned in December 2011 for personal reasons.
+Thomas M. Nealon was appointed to the Board of Directors in April 2012, and he is currently a member of the Audit Committee and the Nominating and Corporate Governance Committee.

+Mr. Nealon has served as President at Southwest Airlines Co., a leading airline based in Dallas, Texas, since January 2017.
+Mr. Nealon served as Executive Vice President Strategy and Innovation at Southwest Airlines from January 2016 until January 2017.
+Mr. Nealon previously served as Group Executive Vice President of J. C. Penney Company, Inc., from which he resigned in December 2011 for personal reasons.
 Mr. Nealon joined J. C. Penney in 2006 as Chief Information Officer, and held that position until his promotion to Group Executive Vice President in 2010.
 Prior to joining J. C. Penney, he was with Electronic Data Systems from 2004 to 2006 and served on assignment as Senior Vice President and Chief Information Officer for Southwest Airlines Co.
 Prior to joining Electronic Data Systems, Mr. Nealon was a partner from 2000 to 2004 at the Feld Group, an IT management consultancy firm later acquired by Electronic Data Systems.
 He also spent 15 years at Frito-Lay, Inc., a division of PepsiCo, serving in critical roles across the information technology organization, including two years as Chief Information Officer.
-Mr. Nealon is currently a member of the Board of Directors of Southwest Airlines Co.
 Mr. Nealon has extensive experience in information technology, corporate strategy and e-commerce.